EPSB.ca » Schools » Register for School » Lottery Process

 HOW THE LOTTERY PROCESS WORKS

-Resident students who live in the designated attendance area for a school with a lottery process have two options:
+During registration and pre-enrolment, resident students who live in the designated attendance area for a Level 3 school with a lottery process have three options:

-• students register (new students to Edmonton Public Schools) or pre-enrol (students currently enrolled at another Edmonton Public School) at their designated school if they wish to be part of the lottery process
+• register (students new to Edmonton Public Schools) or pre-enrol (students currently enrolled at another Edmonton Public school) at their designated school if they wish to be part of the lottery process

-• students can choose to register or pre-enrol at their overflow designated school if they don’t want to be part of the lottery process and can ask to be placed on the callback list if they wish
+• choose to register or pre-enrol at their overflow designated school if they don’t want to be part of the lottery process and ask to be placed on the callback list if they wish

-Lottery schools are at Level 3 of the Growth Control Model.
-To learn more about how to register at a lottery school, watch the Growth Control Model video
+Schools at Level 3 on the Growth Control Model conduct a lottery process.
+To learn more about how to register at a Level 3 school, watch the Growth Control Model video

 SIBLINGS AND THE LOTTERY PROCESS

-If both siblings will be attending the same lottery school for 2024–25, and both have registered or pre-enrolled by 4 p.m. on March 22, the following applies for siblings who are new to the school:
+When a sibling of a student currently attending the school and returning to the school the following year has registered or pre-enrolled by 4 p.m. on March 22, the following applies for siblings who are new to the school:

 • siblings who are resident students and live in the attendance area are given priority, but are not guaranteed to attend if there is not enough space at their grade level